ErpNetDocs/tech/modules/logistics/inventory/adjusted-base-cost.md

 The **Adjusted Base Cost** feature is responsible for aligning the **Original Cost** of store products with their often-adjusted **Base Cost**.

-It achieves this by simultaneously deducting each **Base Cost Adjustment** and adding it to its associated **Line Base Cost**
+It achieves this by simultaneously deducting the **Base Cost Adjustment** of every product and adding it to its associated **Line Base Cost**

-This speeds up the process of processing different transactions, allowing them to assume the correct (or most correct) original costs of products.
-It also limits the need to make frequent cost corrections resulting from accummulated discrepancies between original and base cost calculations.
+This speeds up the process of processing transactions, allowing them to assume the correct (or most correct) base costs of products.

+It also limits the need to make frequent cost corrections due to accummulated discrepancies between original and base cost calculations.

 ## Using Adjusted Base Cost

 Here, you'll find detailed steps on how to effectively perform base cost adjustment.

-### 1. Create a monthly Cost Correction document
+### 1. Create a Cost Correction document

-You first need to create a monthly cost correction responsible for adjusting your stores' costs over a specified period.
+You first need to create a cost correction responsible for adjusting your stores' costs over a specified period.

+This is typically done once every month.

 ![picture](pictures/Adjustment_Base_cost_New_correction_27_06.png)